Endava (NYSE:DAVA) Updates Q4 2022 Earnings Guidance

-Endava (NYSE:DAVA – Get Rating) last posted its earnings results on Thursday, May 12th.
-The company reported $0.48 earnings per share for the quarter, topping analysts’ consensus estimates of $0.43 by $0.05.
-The company had revenue of $169.20 million during the quarter, compared to analyst estimates of $162.36 million.
-Endava had a net margin of 11.84% and a return on equity of 20.94%.
-Endava’s revenue for the quarter was up 50.7% on a year-over-year basis.
-During the same period in the prior year, the business posted $0.32 earnings per share.
-Sell-side analysts anticipate that Endava will post 1.61 earnings per share for the current year.

-Several large investors have recently bought and sold shares of the company.
-Quantbot Technologies LP purchased a new stake in Endava in the first quarter worth approximately $88,000.
-Citigroup Inc. boosted its holdings in Endava by 36.0% in the fourth quarter.
-Citigroup Inc. now owns 699 shares of the company’s stock worth $117,000 after purchasing an additional 185 shares during the last quarter.
-Captrust Financial Advisors boosted its holdings in Endava by 30.5% in the first quarter.
-Captrust Financial Advisors now owns 1,218 shares of the company’s stock worth $162,000 after purchasing an additional 285 shares during the last quarter.
-Atria Wealth Solutions Inc. purchased a new stake in Endava in the first quarter worth approximately $222,000.
-Finally, LPL Financial LLC purchased a new stake in Endava in the third quarter worth approximately $247,000.
-Hedge funds and other institutional investors own 49.74% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+Invesco Ltd. bought a new position in shares of Endava in the 1st quarter worth $64,236,000.
+Capital World Investors raised its position in shares of Endava by 115.3% in the 1st quarter.
+Capital World Investors now owns 857,000 shares of the company’s stock worth $114,007,000 after acquiring an additional 459,000 shares in the last quarter.
+Goldman Sachs Group Inc. raised its position in shares of Endava by 198.9% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 221,699 shares of the company’s stock worth $29,492,000 after acquiring an additional 147,525 shares in the last quarter.
+Sei Investments Co. raised its position in shares of Endava by 113.7% in the 4th quarter.
+Sei Investments Co. now owns 56,882 shares of the company’s stock worth $9,552,000 after acquiring an additional 30,261 shares in the last quarter.
+Finally, State Street Corp bought a new position in shares of Endava in the 1st quarter worth $2,419,000.
+Institutional investors and hedge funds own 49.74% of the company’s stock.

 Endava plc provides technology services for clients in the consumer products, healthcare, mobility, and retail verticals in Europe, Latin America, North America, and internationally.
 The company offers technology and digital advisory services for payments and financial services, and TMT sectors; IT strategies; business analysis services; program management services; digital product strategy services; and architecture, extended reality, machine learning and artificial intelligence, product design, and user experience and visual design services.